AdobeDocs/express-add-ons-docs/src/pages/guides/design/index.md

 If you're using the native browser color picker, it looks slightly different in every browser and doesn't fit the Express theme by default.
 You can make this control look more like Spectrum with CSS as [illustrated in this codepen](https://codepen.io/kerrishotts/pen/QWZazJP) for reference.

 ## Using Fonts
-The following Adobe Express fonts are injected into the add-on and can be used automatically.
+The following `adobe-clean` fonts and weights are injected into the add-on and can be used automatically.

 ```js
 {